 We at L.U.T.E.A. are familiar with such a lifestyle.
-However, constant industrialization and commercialization has turned our communities away from the earth.
+However, constant industrialization and commercialization have turned our communities away from the earth.

 For Indigenous peoples, colonization took away our freedom in our own lands..
 Historically, our indigenous ancestors were conservationists, and many of our communities have thousands of years of horticulture knowledge.
-The realty is that 70% of all the foods consumed today throughout the world were all originated on North America.
+70% of all the foods consumed today throughout the world were all originated in North America.

 When Dr. Marcus was in Ontario Canada she was mentored by Dr. Conrad Heidenreich*.
 Dr. Heidenreich shared Wendat (Huron) indigenous methodologies to assist in the Freedom Garden she created at Fernhill Farms in Bailieboro.
 Mohawk knowledge keeper Skahendowandh Swamp introduced Dr. Marcus to Akquesahsneh Mohawk farmer and food sovereignty activist, David Arquette.
 David gifted ancient traditional seeds to the Freedom garden in Bailieboro.
 Hence, the indigenous meaning of "super food" has become understood as the essential context of indigenous traditional food sovereignty.